openmod-tracker/resolve/docs/source/Initial Model Set-Up/index.md

 Earlier versions of macOS use `bash`, so replace `zsh` in the command above with `bash`.

 ## Creating Environments
-Once you have `Anaconda` set-up and have the necessary `Resolve` files and folders you are ready to create environments.
+Once you have `Anaconda` set-up and have the necessary `RESOLVE` files and folders you are ready to create environments.

-We will use the `conda` command to create an isolated environment for the Resolve to run within, without disturbing any other Python packages you may have already installed (see the [`conda` documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details on conda environments).
+We will use the `conda` command to create an isolated environment for the RESOLVE to run within, without disturbing any other Python packages you may have already installed (see the [`conda` documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more details on conda environments).

 To create the `conda` environment, we will use the [`environment.yml`](https://github.com/e3-/kit/blob/main/environment.yml)